 - Reduction of symptoms of pre-menstrual syndrome.

 - Potential to help prevent colon cancer.

 Sources containing vitamins:

-Vitamins are found in subsidized cereals, some vegetables such as carrots, sweet potatoes, spinach as well as in subsidized bread as well as milk, cereals, supported by sources, also found in oats, vegetables such as tomatoes and potatoes, as well as in beef, and are found in acidic fruits such as Kiwi, oranges, etc. are also available in red pepper, greens, strawberries, and broccoli.
+Vitamins in supported cereals, some vegetables such as carrots, sweet potatoes, spinach, subsidized bread, milk, and grains also found in oats and vegetables such as tomatoes, potatoes, beef, and acidic fruits such as kiwi, orange, etc. in red pepper, vegetables, strawberries, broccoli.